jjjake/internetarchive/docs/source/api.rst

 -------------

 Certain functions of the internetarchive library require your archive.org credentials (i.e. uploading, modifying metadata, searching).
-Your credentials and other configurations can be provided via a dictionary when insantiating an :class:`ArchiveSession` or :class:`Item` object, or in a config file.
+Your credentials and other configurations can be provided via a dictionary when instantiating an :class:`ArchiveSession` or :class:`Item` object, or in a config file.

 The easiest way to create a config file is with the `configure <internetarchive.html#internetarchive.configure>`_ function::